ponylang/ponyc/README.md

 If you're using `docker-machine` instead of native docker, make sure you aren't using [an incompatible version of Virtualbox](#virtualbox).

+### Docker and AVX2 Support

+By default, the Pony Docker image is compiled without support for AVX CPU instructions.
+For optimal performance, you should build your Pony installation from source.

 ## Linux using an RPM package (via Bintray)